Celtic boss Lennon resigns with Rangers on brink of title

 Lennon's return to Celtic also yielded two Scottish Cups and a League Cup, having won the former twice in his first stint, along with three league titles.

-Assistant manager John Kennedy will take interim charge of the team, with Celtic hosting Aberdeen on Saturday.
+Assistant manager John Kennedy will take interim charge of the team, with Celtic hosting Aberdeen on Sunday (AEDT).